-Requirement and Eligibility
+Requirements and Eligibility

 A dining plan is required for all full-time collegiate students enrolled at SFCM.
 The minimum plan required is based on-campus residency status and class year.
 The dining plan contract is for an academic year and is billed by semester.
 Students will be automatically enrolled in the minimum required dining plan based on their campus residency status and class year.
 Students may choose to enroll in a larger dining plan option than the minimum required plan for their residency status and class year.
 A dining plan selection from the fall will automatically be assigned in the spring and be billed accordingly.
+Please see dining services for more information.